samvanderzwan/WarmingUpDocumentation/workflows/installation/index.rst

 .. _Installation:

-How to install the WarmingUp Design Toolkit
+I want to install the toolkit
 ===========================================

 This paragraph describes how to install the design toolkit